 Funded by the Natural Environment Research Council (NERC), Lancaster University is leading the initiative which brings together the Universities of Nottingham and Bangor, the Centre for Ecology and Hydrology, the British Geological Survey and Rothamsted Research.
 The initiative also involves large multinationals, a large number of SMEs and international research centres.

 Students will benefit from: broad research themes, access to leading world experts, close ties with business, relevant work experience and leadership training.
-Envision will recruit 12 PhD students per year for the next five years – starting from October 2014.
+Envision will recruit 16 PhD students per year over the course of five years.

 The Envision DTP provides students with:

 CASE studentships are when a student works collaboratively with an external organisation.
-It is expected that students will spend between three and 18 months with the partner and the student receives an additional payment on their stipend.
+It is expected that students will spend between three and 18 months with the partner and the student receives additional funds to be added to their RTSG.

-To enhance their employability all ENVISION students not undertaking a CASE project will be offered the possibility of an internship to acquire career-enhancing skills.
+To enhance their employability all Envision students will be offered the possibility of an internship to acquire career-enhancing skills.
 Placements will vary in nature, from working in a large industry research laboratory, with a small charity, or a policy placement.
 There will be flexibility in terms of when, and how (e.g. a block or one day per week) students will carry out their placement or internship.

 Our international partners the Chinese Academy of Sciences (CAS), The Centre for Tropical Agriculture Research and Education (CATIE), International Centre for Agro-forestry Research (ICRAF) and UoN’s international campuses will provide an opportunity for our students to carry out their placement in an overseas research centre, allowing them to experience research in another culture and helping them to develop international linkages.